-Russian President Vladimir Putin did welcome Le Pen to the Kremlin in March, however.
+Russian President Vladimir Putin welcomed Le Pen to Moscow in March.
 "I have long called for Russia and France to restore their cultural, economic and strategic ties, especially now when we are facing a serious threat from terrorism," Le Pen said in talks with the Russian leader.
 Le Pen also criticised the EU sanctions against Russia on her Moscow trip, calling them “counter-productive”.

 For his part, Putin said that Le Pen represents a "rapidly developing spectrum of new European political forces" – new "political forces" that would perhaps cater better to Russian interests than the old guard.

 Both Le Pen and Trump have vowed to take a more nationalist approach to foreign policy that puts issues of sovereignty front and centre, with Le Pen even proposing a referendum on EU membership.
 Both have praised Putin and suggested that NATO is obsolete, no doubt pleasing those watching from the Kremlin.

 In a November interview with the BBC, Le Pen said NATO had lost its raison d’être.
 “NATO continues to exist even though the danger for which it was created no longer exists,” said Le Pen, laughing off the idea that Moscow poses a threat to Europe.
 “What is NATO protecting us against, exactly?
 Against a military attack from Russia?” she asked incredulously.